Costco Mediterranean Salad

 How to Quickly Judge if a Homemade Version of Any Recipe will Save Money:

-If the priciest item in almost any recipe is less than the entire item you’re buying, it’s usually worth investigating more.
-The salad was $5.99 to $6.49 a pound; the salami used $3.90.
+If the priciest item is less than the entire item you’re buying, it’s usually worth investigating more.
+The salami was $5.49 for the package.
+The salad, with tax, was $14.26, with sales tax, about $7.13 per pound.
 Bingo!

 • Genoa salami: $.78 an ounce, $5.49 for the package, about 5 ounces used: $3.90